GoPerdomo/applepay_test/README.md

-# Apple Pay Test
+# Apple and Google Pay Testing

-Testing Apple Pay payment with Stripe
+Testing Apple Pay and Google Pay payment with Stripe